saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/http-submission.md

 <img src={useBaseUrl('/img/error-reporting/minidump/listener_02.png')} alt="listeners"/>

 In the above example, if the server is hosted at `testing.company.com`, then we can submit dump files to either `http://testing.company.com:6097/post?format=minidump&token=<abcdef0123456789>` or `https://testing.company.com:6098/post?format=minidump&token=<abcdef0123456789>`.
-These are the first two entries in the above screenshot, with the `http/writer` labels.
+They are the first two entries in the above screenshot, with the `http/writer` labels.